 - 50 round dumpling wrappers

-- In a food processor, chop garlic, green onions, cilantro and cabbage.
+- In a food processor, chop chicken or pork, garlic, green onions, cilantro and cabbage.

 - Once finely chopped, mix in a large bowl with pork, soya sauce, sugar, cornstarch and sesame oil.